Farrell church hosts vaccine clinic after losing 3 members to COVID

 FARRELL, Pa.
-(WKBN) – A church in Farrell is hosting a vaccine clinic Monday afternoon.
+(WYTV) – A church in Farrell is hosting a vaccine clinic Monday afternoon.

 The pastor of Valley Baptist Church, Terry Harrison, said they lost three members of their congregation to the virus.